Technigo/project-music-releases/README.md

 ## The problem
-We had a API-fetch to start with, and we began with displaying the image, artist name and album name using the API.
-We also made the artist name and the album name into external links to their spotify-pages.
+We had an API-fetch from Spotify to start with, and we began with displaying the image, artist name and album name using that API.
+We also made the artist name and the album name lead to an external links to their spotify-pages.

 The album and artist information were put into a separat component.

-We made a Header which we also put in a component.
-Lastly we put the album-key in a third component.
+We also had the header in a separat component.
 In our App.js we imported all components to make the website complete.

 For styling we used grid to make the website responsive.
-We followed the given design using CSS.
+We followed the given design using CSS and added hover-effects and adding "," and "&" between the artists names.
+We had issues with the overlay showing when the site was deployed.
+A classmate gave us the tip to change from opacity to transform:scale() to hide/show the overlay, which worked perfectly.

 ## View it live